usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/complete-homework.md

 ## Submitting Late Homework
 {: .page-header }

+<i class="fas fa-video"></i>
+Our TA has recorded a [super helpful walkthrough](https://usfca.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=7da811a2-478f-4b9f-8c47-aeff00160d09) if you prefer a video of these steps!
+You may need to login with your USF username and password for access.
+{: .notification .is-success }

 GitHub Classroom will report your grade based on the last commit pushed **before** the deadline and will ignore all commits pushed after that.
 To have your homework regraded after the deadline, you must: